Observing cities as a complex system

 \section{Urban studies beyond scaling}

 { Urban scaling studies tend to analyse infrastructure or social aspects of a city in terms of a single indicator, for example, in terms of income, accessibility, road insecurity or crime.
-Yet, for most urban indicators, there is a vast heterogeneity within the same city.
+Yet for most urban indicators, there is substantial heterogeneity within a single city.
 For example, in terms of proximity to public transport, central areas of a city tend to be better connected and enjoy more provisions than remote areas.
-There is also an issue with the spatial arrangement of areas in the city.
+There is also an issue with the spatial arrangement of the city's areas.
 In theory, even if a metropolitan area is large, people could still live close to their destinations.
 However, a neighbourhood is not a small-scale version of a city.
 Consider, for example, the number of crimes in a city.
 Take, for example, the crimes reported to the Police in Mexico City (Figure \ref{CrimeIntensity}).
-Most neighbourhoods have a relatively low level of crime, and only a few locations in the city tend to concentrate most crimes.
+Most neighbourhoods have a relatively low level of crime, and only a few locations in the city tend to have the highest crime rates.

 }